Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 106         self.labels = []
 107         self.is_microop = True
 ```

-Also, to interpret block as group of statements,
+Also, to interpret a block as group of statements,
 statements as group of microops,
 it requires below context-free-grammars.